near/near-sdk-rs/HELP.md

 `near_sdk` assumes that the method is a `view` if it uses `&self` or `self` and method is `change` if it has `&mut self`.

-View methods don't safe the contract STATE at the end of the method execution.
+View methods don't save the contract STATE at the end of the method execution.

 Change methods will save the modified STATE at the end of the method execution.
 They can also modify the state in persistent collections.